 Can you still drive in limp mode?

 Yes, you can.
-Limp mode is not a feature meant to stop you from driving, but it is designed primarily just to buy you time and mechanical integrity enough to get to an auto shop for a proper diagnostic test and subsequent repairs of any faults.
-It’s not intended for you to drive for protracted periods of time while in limp mode.
+Limp mode is not a feature meant to stop you from driving.
+Still, it is designed primarily just to buy you time and mechanical integrity enough to get to an auto shop for a proper diagnostic test and subsequent repairs of any faults.
+It’s not intended for you to drive for protracted periods while in limp mode.

 Is limp mode ever wrongly activated?

 Yes, but it shouldn’t change your final response.
-There could be issues with sensors and other components that trigger the ECU to erroneously believe that there are serious faults to address.
-The fact is, however, that limp mode activating, even “wrongly,” is a sign of a malfunction in your car’s system that is in need of repair.
+There could be issues with sensors and other components that trigger the ECU to believe there are serious faults to address erroneously.
+However, the fact is that limp mode activating, even “wrongly,” is a sign of a malfunction in your car’s system that needs repair.
 So, while limp mode can be activated erroneously, it’s still the right thing to take it to a mechanic to get looked over.